 Mortgage status provides information on the cost of home ownership.
 When the data is used in conjunction with mortgage payment data, the information determines shelter costs for living quarters.
-These data can be use in the development of housing programs aimed to meet the needs of people at different economic levels.
-The data also serve to evaluate the magnitude of and to plan facilities for condominiums, which are becoming an important source of supply of new housing in many areas.
+These data can be used in the development of housing programs aimed to meet the needs of people at different economic levels.

-Question/Concept History - Since 1996, the American Community Survey questions have been the same.
+Question/Concept History - Since 1996, the ACS for mortgage status questions have been the same.

-Comparability - Data on mortgage status in the American Community Survey can be compared to previous ACS and Census 2000 mortgage status data.
+Comparability - Data on mortgage status in the 2014 ACS can be compared to previous ACS and Census 2000 mortgage status data.
 For Census 2000, tables for both total owner-occupied housing units and specified owner-occupied housing units were released, thus comparisons can be made only when comparing the same universes between the two data sets.